All Episodes

 There's been multiple different Antifa groups throughout the world that have said the fight against fascism is not over until capitalism is destroyed.

-That's a quote from uh uh an Antifa group from Germany.
+That's a quote from an Antifa group from Germany.

 And here in America, the same thing.

-Meanwhile, they forget that socialism and communism have killed close to a hundred million people throughout the country over a hundred years for for the last hundred years.
+Meanwhile, they forget that socialism and communism have killed close to 100 million people throughout the country over 100 years, for the last 100 years.

 There's different types of leaders who are promoting this kind of behavior.